 The range of FUO etiologies has evolved over time as a result of changes in the spectrum of diseases causing FUO, the widespread use of antibiotics, and the availability of new diagnostic techniques.
 The proportion of cases caused by intraabdominal abscesses and tumors, for example, has decreased because of earlier detection by CT and ultrasound.
 In addition, infective endocarditis is a less frequent cause because blood culture and echocardiographic techniques have improved.
 Conversely, some diagnoses, such as acute HIV infection, were unknown four decades ago.

 Table 26-1 summarizes the findings of several large studies on FUO conducted over the past 20 years.
 In general, infection accounts for about 20–25% of cases of FUO in Western countries; next in frequency are neoplasms and noninfectious inflammatory diseases (NIIDs), the latter including “collagen or rheumatic diseases,” vasculitis syndromes, and granulomatous disorders.
 In geographic areas outside the West, infections are a much more common cause of FUO (43% vs 22%), while the proportions of cases due to NIIDs and neoplasms are similar.
-Up to 50% of cases ...
+Up to 50% ...